msw2005/Bone-Fracture-Diagnosis-Using-CNN-Algorithm/README.md

 Common libraries such as TensorFlow or PyTorch (depending on implementation)

-NumPy, Pandas, OpenCV, or Pillow for image processing
+NumPy, Pandas, OpenCV, or Pillow for image processin'

 Jupyter Notebook or IDE for running experiments